carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

 **JavaImportGroups** (``std::vector<std::string>``)
   A vector of prefixes ordered by the desired groups for Java imports.

-  Each group is separated by a newline.
-Static imports will also follow the same grouping convention above all non-static imports.
   One group's prefix can be a subset of another - the longest prefix is always matched.
 Within a group, the imports are ordered lexicographically.
+  Static imports are grouped separately and follow the same group rules.
+  By default, static imports are placed before non-static imports, but this behavior is changed by another option, ``SortJavaStaticImport``.

   In the .clang-format configuration file, this can be configured like in the following yaml example.
 This will result in imports being